Skip to main contenteBay Playbook

 Don’t draw too much attention to legal content by placing it in unnecessary holding shapes.
 This can interfere with other hierarchy on the page.

 Do use bold text weight for content mentioned in the call to action.
-Links should remain the same color as the rest of the legal content.
+Links should use the legal link color token to pass legal requirements.

 Don’t use quotation marks for content mentioned in the call to action.
-Don’t change link colors to blue.
+Don’t change link colors to match the surrounding text color.
+There are color background exceptions for marketing banners to ensure accessibility.

 Do use sentence case for titles.